So you have your first fly rod, and probably are catching some trout, maybe with a bobber, or a bugger or if you are lucky a dry fly.

 Sure there is big trout, and there is few better places than right here on the White River tail-waters.
 But surely that’s not it? you may ask.

 Truly you are scratching the surface, fly fishing’s modern evolution is has added new tactics, new species, new places and just more fishing than we thought possible 20 years ago.
-The fly fishing world has a bunch to offer, so here’s is some suggestions
+The fly fishing world has a bunch to offer, so here are ten suggestions to take you beyond the basics:

 A great way to broaden your outlook and meet fellow travelers is to sign up for volunteer groups like Trout Unlimited, the FFF clubs or the various Friends of organisations which work for fisheries management and/or watershed conservation across the country.
 New friends open the doors to new water, new experiences or simply some fun on your home water.